sxzz/tsdown/docs/reference/cli.md

 Reuse configuration from Vite or Vitest.
 This allows you to extend or integrate with existing Vite or Vitest configurations seamlessly.

 See also [Extending Vite or Vitest Config](../guide/config-file.md#extending-vite-or-vitest-config-experimental).

+## `--report`, `--no-report`

+Enable or disable the generation of a build report.
+By default, the report is enabled and outputs the list of build artifacts along with their sizes to the console.
+This provides a quick overview of the build results, helping you analyze the output and identify potential optimizations.
+Disabling the report can be useful in scenarios where minimal console output is desired.